findshady/cryptonite_taskphase_suraj/picoCTF/Web EXP.md

 * Now, by reading the hints, we can tell that these files are located at `/usr/share/nginx/html/`, however, our flag file is located at the **root** or just `/`.
 (It's path is /flag.txt).
 * Now, to go one directory back in Linux or windows, we use the command `..`, so i assumed this would be something related to that.

-	First, I tried changing the url to include  `../../../../flag.txt` at the end, but in vain.
+* First, I tried changing the url to include  `../../../../flag.txt` (we're four directories in, so `../` four times to get to the home/root directory) at the end, but in vain.

 	Next, I tried inputting the same into the given search box and it outputted the flag.

 	![alt text](image-2.png)